 You and your man can share your joy with the world, but also capture the excitement in really intimate way.

 Head to the beach or somewhere beautiful that has some special significance to you.

 Have a friend or photographer snap some candid and posed shots of you two (ahem, make that three) basking in anticipation.

 And of course, include a clever way to announce the bun in your oven.

-This is probably one of my favorites…Backyard BBQ with a Twist
+This is probably one of my favorite accessories for wearing during a summer pregnancy announcement…Backyard BBQ with a Twist

 If you’re feeling up to hosting, invite friends and family over for a barbecue.

 Fire up the grill, break out that delicious lemonade recipe, and wear a subtle, but adorable announcement shirt (like this.)

 It’ll be fun to see who notices and who doesn’t quite make the connection until after you officially announce your pregnancy later on with a toast.

 Do you have a flare for the dramatic?
 Why not announce your pregnancy with a bang!?